dwhiffing/fury/content/nato/us/navy/amphibious/ships/body.md

 **LST**: [Landing Ship
 Tank](https://fas.org/man/dod-101/sys/ship/lst-1179.htm).
 The smallest
-of what can be called an amphibious ship in the USN, these specialty ships are much improved decedents of the famous LSTs that landed on the beaches of Normandy and virtually every other beach assaulted by the Allies in World War Two.
-Able to lay down a ramp to unload over its bow, and open a loading gate in the stern of the ship, these ships carry up to 29 tanks and 350 Marines directly to the landing area, land them directly onto the beach or dock, and can act as a causeway for larger ships unloading by ramp into the stern and driving through the LST onto the beach.
-Unloading by helicopter or crane onto a dock or small boats is also available.
+amphibious ship in the USN, these are much improved decedents of the famous LSTs that landed on the beaches of Normandy and virtually every other beach assaulted by the Allies in World War Two.
+These ships carry up to 29 tanks and 350 Marines, they’re the only ships that approach the shore and are able to lay down a ramp to unload over its bow directly onto the beach or dock, or open a loading gate in the stern of the ship, allowing a chain of LSTs to form a floating causeway for larger ships unloading by ramp into the stern and driving through the LST onto the beach.
+Unloading by helicopter or crane onto a dock or small boats is also workable.

 ![](/assets/images/nato/us/navy/amphibious/ships/image6.jpeg)